Sarkless Kitty, A Tale of 17 Murders & A Mystery Disappearance On The Yorkshire Moors

 On May 29, 1787 it is said the pair met again by the ford for the fateful last time.
-A quarrel ensued and ended with Willie riding off, leaving the distraught Kitty standing alone, by her tree.
-There were no witnesses to this and Kitty was seen alone there.
+A quarrel ensued and ended with Willie riding off, leaving the distraught Kitty standing alone, by her favourite tree.
+There were no witnesses to this and Kitty was seen alone there by passers by.
 The present bridge at Lowna was built in 1825.
 Before that the river had to be forded.
 On that afternoon the River Dove was in flood.
 A severe storm had turned the river into a torrent.
 Kitty had to cross the river to get back home.
 The next morning Kitty's body was found, her white sark, a kind of shirt or smock, was found in the pool below the ford.
 Her other garments were strewn across four fields.
 Aware of the trouble between Kitty and Willie, villagers concluded that the jilted girl had set off back for Gillamoor but had decided to drown herself on the way.
 Distraught, she had cast off her clothes as she ran to the ford, where she plunged in naked except for her sark.

 Willie spent the rest of the day searching for Kitty.
 On his horse, he called for her everywhere.
 At dusk he was seen riding along the old bridleway between Low Mill and Lowna.
 But by the next morning his horse was found grazing near Lowna Mill.
-His body when found was laying in the same pool in which Kitty had been drowned.
+His lifeless body when found was laying in the same pool in which Kitty had been drowned.
 'Sarkless Kitty', as she was henceforth called, had claimed her first man.

 A few weeks later two Hutton-le-Hole children arrived home breathless, claiming to have just seen Kitty at the ford - and she was 'stark naked'.
 The children said Kitty was sitting on her usual tree, she smiled down at them and waved her sark as if to beckon them closer.
 Accused of being dishonest the parents stated that the children were no doubt 'liars', so the children were scolded and sent up to bed.
 In October of that same year, the horse of a well-known traveller who was often seen across the moors trotted riderless up to the Royal Oak Inn, Gillamoor.
 The poor man's body was found in the morning floating in Kitty's pool.

 Over the next few years 16 more men in total, all but two of them strangers, were drowned in the same spot at the pool.
 Locals were convinced that Kitty's ghost was startling the men's horses, which reared up and threw the riders.
 Several local men claimed to have seen Kitty's ghost as they were crossing the ford'.
-The men said Kitty was always clutching her white sark, the naked figure of Kitty was sometimes seen sitting on her tree, sometimes running on the bank, and sometimes in the ford itself.
+The men said Kitty was always clutching her white sark, the undressed figure of Kitty was sometimes seen sitting on her tree, sometimes running on the bank, and sometimes in the ford itself.
 Not wanting to be one of Kitty's victims, the local men turned back and fled.
 Each year a new victim would be pulled from the ford.

-Kitty's body was found less than 400 metres from the salon where the orbs were captured.
+Kitty's body was found less than 400 metres from the salon where the orbs I had gone out to investigate were captured.
 The buildings are new, and were built in 2006 using the local stone and built in the traditional way, the same way that some of the existing homes in the village were built before 1650.
 The Quaker Meeting Hall for example was built in 1690.
 The village has changed very little and although there are now cars parked up once you leave the village green the area is very rural and one of the most amazing places to visit in the UK.

 At that time of year in spring all of these water sources would be full and flowing fast as the Moors are set amongst the Pennine Mountains.
 Any crossing place would have been dangerous, but if this was true Kitty's body should have been found much further downstream not floating where she fell.
 There should have been signs of injuries as her body moved down the river hitting an obstacle in its way.
 There is no mention of marks on Kitty's body or I am sure the mill owner would have mentioned them.
 It was said Kitty's mother refused to pay for her burial, blaming Kitty for bringing shame on the family.
+All of this gossip and drama in a very rural religious community would have caused an outcry for miles around.
+A lass with child out of wedlock could ruin a families reputation.

 The Moors have been the last resting place for humans for at least 10.000 yrs.
 They have a strange energy to them and many a traveller has vanished trying to cross them.
 At night the moors are a treacherous place.
 Darkness comes quickly and many a person has been caught out by this.
 And in the rapid change of weather, the mist can roll in from seemingly nowhere.